tomer-mad/cortex-data-foundation/docs/tutorial_meridian.md

 The deployment is now running please wait for the Cloud Build deployment to complete.
 This will take about 25-30 mins.

-If the Cloud Shell session times out while the Cloud Build runs the Notebook execution might not be started automatically.
-In this case you can start it manually in the Google Cloid portal or run this command:
+❗️**IMPORTANT**❗️If the Cloud Shell session times out while the [Cloud Build](https://console.cloud.google.com/cloud-build/builds) runs, the [Colab notebook execution](https://console.cloud.google.com/vertex-ai/colab/execution-jobs) might not be started automatically.
+In this case you can start it manually in the Google Cloud portal under [Workflows](https://console.cloud.google.com/workflows/workflow/us-central1/cortex-meridian-execute-notebook) or simply run this command:

 ```sh
 gcloud workflows execute cortex-meridian-execute-notebook --data="{}" --location=us-central1 --project="<walkthrough-project-id/>"